microsoft/live-share/docs/getting-started.md

 1. **Start a discussion with the owner**

     It's always good to start up a conversation via voice or chat in your favorite client before joining a collaboration session since you'll obviously need to communicate to collaborate.
 In addition, as [outlined above](#owners-and-participants) the collaboration session requires the owner to be connected to the service to operate so you'll want to check in with them.

 2. **Click on the invite link / open the invite in your browser**

-    After installing Visual Studio Live Share for your tool, simply open (or re-open) the invite web page using the invite link your college sent you.
-You should be notified that your browser wants to launching your Visual Studio Live Share enabled tool and if you accept it the tool will launch and automatically start the process of joining the collaboration session.
+    After installing Visual Studio Live Share for your tool, simply open (or re-open) the invite web page using the invite link your collegue sent you.
+You should be notified that your browser wants to launching your Visual Studio Live Share enabled tool.
+Accept this and a new window for your tool will launch and connect you to the session.

-    > **Troubleshooting Tip:** When using VS Code, be sure you've **started the tool at least once** after installing Visual Studio Live Share before opening/re-opening the invite page.
+    > **Troubleshooting Tip:** When using VS Code, be sure you've **started the tool at least once** after installing the Visual Studio Live Share extension before opening/re-opening the invite page.
 Still having trouble?
 See [manually joining](#manually-joining).

 3. **Sign in from within your IDE/editor**

-    If you have not done so already, you will be prompted to sign into Visual Studio Live Share.
+    To let other collaborators know who you are, you may be asked to sign in during the join process using a GitHub or Microsoft account if you are not already signed in.
 See [signing into the Visual Studio Live Share from within your IDE/editor](#signing-into-visual-studio-live-share-from-within-your-ideeditor).
 You **do not need to be signed up or accepted into the private limited preview** to participate in a collaboration session.

-4. **Collaborate!**

 That's it!!
 In a few moments you'll be connected and you can start collaborating.
 You will see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Session State".
 See [session states](#session-states) for more information on what this looks like.

 ### Manually joining

 You can also manually join from within VS or VS Code (rather than clicking on an invite link) which can be useful in situations where the tool you want to use is already running, you want to use a different tool than you usually do, or if you are having trouble with getting invite links to work for some reason.
 The process is easy:

 1. **Sign in from within your IDE/editor**